 As the years have passed, Francine’s look has changed, her thinking has changed, and her life condition has changed.
-What has not changed is her powerful and compelling message of hope.
-Her ability to dig deep into our souls and have us relate—regardless of who we are—is an amazing testament to the power of honesty and authenticity.
-As a younger woman, her riveting rags to riches story inspired us.
-Now as a mature woman who has been visited upon by many of life’s challenges, her story is more compelling.
+What has not changed is her powerful message of hope.
+Her ability to dig deep into our souls and have us relate—regardless of who we are—is a testament to the power of her honesty and authenticity.
+As a young woman, her riveting rags to riches story inspired us.
+Now as a mature woman who has experienced many of life’s challenges, her story is more compelling.
 In her own words, Francine says:

-- When I turned 40, I was living my dream.
+- Then by 40, I was living my dream.